 Statistical analysis

 For data analysis and visualization, R 4.1.2 was used.
 Data was analyzed using a general linear model in which bull and replicate were considered as random effects.
 The significance was checked using a Tukey HSD.
 Differences were considered significant when p < 0.05.
-All the statistical analysis and the R codes used for statistic are described in the supplementary material (GITHUB – MIKE).
+All the statistical analysis and the R code used for statistic are described in the supplementary material (GITHUB – MIKE).

 References